auramagi/swift-scoped-state/README.md

 #### Combine

-A current-value subject provides both observation and writing.
-Other publishers require an initial value or synchronous current-value getter.
+A `CurrentValueSubject` provides a current value, later updates, and a write operation, so `.subject` creates a writable connection.
+Other publishers create read-only connections and require an initial value or synchronous current-value getter.
+Combine connection sources must have `Failure == Never`.

 ```swift
 let status: WritableConnection<Status> = .subject(statusSubject)